An Exponential Time 2-Approximation Algorithm for Bandwidth: Exponential Time Algorithms for Approximating Bandwidth

-The recursion for the other possibilities where $V_p$ has neighbors in two distinct buckets can now easily be deduced.
+The recursion for the other possibilities where $V_p$ has neighbors in (at least) two distinct buckets are similar and can easily be deduced.
 We now consider the cases where $V_p$ has only neighbors in one bucket.
 Again, we only describe some key-cases, from which all other cases can easily be deduced.

-If the vertices in $V_p$ have only neighbors in the full bucket $i-1$, and the buckets $i-2$ and $i$ are both empty in $\BBB$, but the buckets $i-3$ and $i+1$ are either full or non-existing, then
+If the vertices in $V_p$ have only neighbors in the full bucket~$i-1$, and the buckets $i-2$ and $i$ are both empty in $\BBB$, but the buckets $i-3$ and $i+1$ are either full or non-existing, then

-If the vertices in $V_p$ have only neighbors in the full bucket $i-1$, and the buckets $i-3$, $i-2$, $i$, and $i+1$ are all empty in $\BBB$, then
+If the vertices in $V_p$ have only neighbors in the full bucket~$i-1$, and the buckets $i-3$, $i-2$, $i$, and $i+1$ are all empty in $\BBB$, then

 If the vertices in $V_p$ have only neighbors in the jointly full buckets $i$ and $i+1$, and the buckets $i-1$ and $i+2$ are both empty in $\BBB$, but the buckets $i-2$ and $i+3$ are either full in $\BBB$ or non-existing, then